HR Support, Apprenticeship

-Their work is likely to include handling day-to-day queries and providing HR advice; working on a range of HR processes, ranging from transactional to relatively complex, from recruitment through to retirement; using HR systems to keep records; providing relevant HR information to the business; working with the business on HR changes.
+Your work is likely to include handling day-to-day queries and providing HR advice; working on a range of HR processes, ranging from transactional to relatively complex, from recruitment through to retirement; using HR systems to keep records; providing relevant HR information to the business; working with the business on HR changes.

-They will typically take ownership for providing advice to managers on a wide range of HR issues, using company policy and current law, giving compliance guidance to avoid errors that could expose the organisation to employment tribunals or legal risk.
+You will typically take ownership for providing advice to managers on a wide range of HR issues, using company policy and current law, giving compliance guidance to avoid errors that could expose the organisation to employment tribunals or legal risk.

 How will I be assessed?

 The end-point assessment will consist of two main components - a consultative project of approximately 3,000 words, and a professional discussion that will explore specific skills and behaviours.